grogdrinker/croz/README.md

     score = run_optimization(test_pdb,test_map,verbose=True)
 ```
 the score  is a Pearson's correlation coefficient.
-The higher the better
+The higher the better.
+Execution time should be in the order of minutes.

 ## Help